goodwithtech/dockle/README.md

 # checkpoints

 - manifest parse
-  - [ ] Use absolute WORKDIR.
   - [x] Last user should not be root
-  - [ ] Use the --no-cache switch to avoid the need to use --update and remove /var/cache/apk/* when done installing packages
+  - [ ] apk : Use the --no-cache
+  - [ ] dpkg : Use the --no-install-recommends
   - [ ] log to STDERR
+  - [x] avoid mount sensitive dir

 - General
   - [ ] detect os